-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest or throat; swelling of the mouth, face, lips, or tongue; unusual hoarseness); bloody or watery stools; bone pain; change in the amount of urine produced; chest pain; confusion; dark urine; difficult or painful urination; fast heartbeat; fever, chills, or persistent sore throat; mental or mood changes (eg, depression); red, swollen, blistered, or peeling skin; severe or persistent diarrhea or stomach pain; severe or persistent nausea or vomiting; shortness of breath; sluggishness; sore joints; stomach cramps; swelling of the hands, ankles, or feet; unexplained weight loss; unusual bruising or bleeding; unusual tiredness or weakness; vision changes; yellowing of the eyes or skin.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest or throat; swelling of the mouth, face, lips, or tongue; unusual hoarseness); bloody or watery stools; bone pain; chest pain; confusion; dark urine; difficult or painful urination; fast heartbeat; fever, chills, or persistent sore throat; mental or mood changes (eg, depression); red, swollen, blistered, or peeling skin; severe or persistent diarrhea or stomach pain; severe or persistent nausea or vomiting; shortness of breath; sluggishness; sore joints; stomach cramps; swelling of the hands, ankles, or feet; symptoms of kidney problems (eg, not able to pass urine, change in the amount of urine produced, blood in the urine, a big weight gain); unexplained weight loss; unusual bruising or bleeding; unusual tiredness or weakness; vision changes; yellowing of the eyes or skin.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of Nexium suspension: